Francis Drake's expedition of 1572–1573: Nombre de Dios, 1572

-Spanish Main
+Spanish Main, 1572

-While Drake was recuperating at Bastimentos, Paunce took his leave (on 6 August).
-Drake (now with only his 73 men) set out upon the Spanish Main, sighting Carthagena by the evening of 13 August.
+While Drake was recuperating at Bastimentos (an island off the coast of northern Panama), Raunce took his leave (on 6 August).
+Drake (now with only his 73 men) set out upon the Spanish Main, sighting Carthagena (a coastal town in northern Colombia) by the evening of 13 August.
 That night, the men seized the Pasha, a 240-tonne merchantman.
 This was followed by the seizure of two merchant ships the next day.
 As his crew was now stretched thin across two ships, three pinnaces, and three Spanish prizes, Drake burned one of the prizes, and scuttled the Swan.

 Shortly thereafter, the crew set up a camp, christened Port Plenty, in the Gulf of San Blas (ie Darien).
 From this base, (Francis) Drake and company spend the next five or six weeks raiding settlements along the Main as far east as the Magdalena River, while John Drake endeavoured to befriend the Panamanian cimarrones.

 John having cemented an alliance with the cimarrones (by 24 September), the company relocated Port Plenty, and spend the next two weeks fortifying it.
 On 7 October they were once more cruising off Cartagena.
 On 17 October, Oxenham and the Swan seized a 50-tonne barque, marooning its 10 men and 5 slaves.
 On 20 October, the fleet intercepted a 58-tonne and a 12-tonne merchant, likewise stranding their crews.
 Having noticed the fleet, on 22 October (at dawn), two frigates from Carthagena engaged Drake.
 They had a difficult time of it, however, the bay proved too vast to corner the Englishmen.
 Drake's fleet finally quit Carthagena for the Magdalena River on 3 November, their provisions running dangerously low.

 The fleet reached Magdalena on 5 November, but found the settlements deserted and the herds withdrawn inland (Spanish authorities having forwarded the vecinos).
 They continued on to Santa Marta, reaching that town within a week.
 Here they also found the Spanish prepared, as they were prevented from watering by hidden snipers on shore.
-They seized a 90 tonne vessel w victuals here on 12 Nov, and detained crew for a day.
+On 12 November, the fleet captured a 90-ton supply ship loaded with victuals and held the crew for one day.
 They next set for Curaçao, landing there on 13 November.
-A couple of days later, Drake detached Oxenham’s pinnace "Minion" to sail directly back and advise his Panamanian base of his imminent return, while he scoured the Main with his own pinnace and prize.
-Upon refreshing for a few days, Drake renewed his raids towards the Main, while Oxenham (aboard the Minion) was dispatched to the recently-relocated Port Plenty, to advise the crew there of Drake's upcoming return.
+A couple of days later, Drake detached Oxenham's pinnace "Minion" to sail directly back and advise his Panamanian base of his imminent return, while he scoured the Main with his own pinnace and prize.
+Upon refreshing for a few days, Drake renewed his raids towards the Main, while Oxenham (aboard the Minion) was dispatched to the recently relocated Port Plenty, to advise the crew there of Drake's upcoming return.

 Drake followed Oxenham to Port Plenty within the fortnight.
 Upon his 27 November arrival, he discovered his brother John had died.
 Drake now decided to postpone further raids, so as to renew his efforts upon the Panamanian treasure train the coming year.
 His remaining brother, Joseph, succumbed to a fatal fever that December.